oasis-tcs/openc2-oc2ls/oc2ls.md

 - **Actuator**: The Consumer that executes a Command.

-- **Actuator Profile**: The document that defines a category of operations performed by an Actuator (e.g., 'Stateless Packet Filtering').
+- **Actuator Profile**: A defined subset of the OpenC2 language (i.e., actions, targets, command arguments, results) plus any extensions required to specify the use of OpenC2 to command a particular function.
+Actuator Profiles are defined in JADN schemas associated with published actuator profile specification documents.

 - **Argument**: A property of a Command that provides additional information on how to perform the Command, such as date/time, periodicity, duration,